Great Moon Hoax: Reactions

 According to legend, The Sun's circulation increased dramatically because of the hoax and remained permanently greater than before, thereby establishing The Sun as a successful paper.
+It brought the journal to international fame, and the hoax resembled crime reports that allowed the readers to play detective, trying to discover the truth.

 However, the degree to which the hoax increased the paper's circulation has certainly been exaggerated in popular accounts of the event.
 It was not discovered to be a hoax for several weeks after its publication and, even then, the newspaper did not issue a retraction.

 Herschel was initially amused by the hoax, noting that his own real observations could never be as exciting.
 He later became annoyed when he had to answer questions from people who believed the hoax was serious.

-Edgar Allan Poe claimed the story was a plagiarism of his earlier work "The Unparalleled Adventure of One Hans Pfaall".
-His editor at the time was Richard Adams Locke.
+Edgar Allan Poe claimed the story was a plagiarism of his earlier work "The Unparalleled Adventure of One Hans Pfaall", and "Hans Phaall – A Tale", published in the Southern Literary Messenger.
+His editor at the time (1844) was Richard Adams Locke.
 He later published "The Balloon-Hoax" in the same newspaper.

-Poe had published his own Moon hoax in late June 1835, two months before the similar Locke Moon hoax, in the Southern Literary Messenger entitled "Hans Phaall – A Tale", later republished as "The Unparalleled Adventure of One Hans Pfaall".
+As well as "The Unparalleled Adventure of One Hans Pfaall".
 The story was reprinted in the New York Transcript on September 2–5, 1835, under the headline "Lunar Discoveries, Extraordinary Aerial Voyage by Baron Hans Pfaall".

-Poe described a voyage to the Moon in a balloon, in which Pfaall lives for five years on the Moon with lunarians and sends back a lunarian to earth.
+Poe described a voyage to the Moon in a balloon, in which Pfaall lives for five years on the Moon with lunarians and sends back a lunarian to Earth.
 The Poe Moon hoax was less successful because of the satiric and comical tone of the account.
 Locke was able to upstage Poe and to steal his thunder.
 In 1846, Poe would write a biographical sketch of Locke as part of his series "The Literati of New York City" which appeared in Godey's Lady's Book.

+Context

+Locke's sensational reports were not out of place in the context of the mass proliferation of penny press newspapers such as the New York Sun which received much of their income from advertisements, a business practice made sustainable by large numbers of readers.
+The Sun was a pioneer when it came to producing shocking and often sensationalist journalism, being the first New York newspaper to report on murders, suicides, personal events, and divorces, and it was because of stories such as these that the Sun thrived in attracting readers to their articles, and thus to their advertisements.

+The success of such sensational stories as the "Great Moon Hoax" can be partly attributed to the influence of contemporary speculative science.
+Figures like the Reverend Thomas Dick, who claimed that the Moon was inhabited by billions of beings, had captured the public's imagination in the early 19th century.
+Locke's hoax played on similar popular beliefs, presenting them as the latest scientific findings from the well-respected astronomer Sir John Herschel, which lent the story credibility.